About Humphreys County

 Courts & Case Records

 Humphreys County judicial proceedings are handled by several courts with different jurisdictions.
-The Humphreys County Circuit Court and Chancery Court, located at 102 Thompson Street in Waverly, TN 38485, handle felony criminal cases, major civil litigation, divorces, and equity matters.
-The court clerk's office can be reached at (931) 296-7671.
-The Humphreys County General Sessions Court has jurisdiction over misdemeanor criminal cases, preliminary hearings for felonies, civil cases under $25,000, and serves as the county's juvenile court.
+Humphreys County Circuit Court and Chancery Court, located at 102 Thompson Street in Waverly, TN 38485, handle felony criminal cases, major civil litigation, divorces, and equity matters.
+The court clerk's office can be contacted through the office’s website.
+Humphreys County General Sessions Court has jurisdiction over misdemeanor criminal cases, preliminary hearings for felonies, civil cases under $25,000, and serves as Humphreys County's juvenile court.

 • Online case lookup may be available through the Tennessee Court system's website, though not all rural counties have complete online dockets.